equipez/infnan/README.md

 18.04, Linux 4.15.0-166-generic, the `gfortran` version being `GNU Fortran (Ubuntu/Linaro 8.4.0-1ubuntu1~18.04) 8.4.0`.
 - `is_nan` does not work with `ifx -fast`, the version of `ifx` being `ifx (IFORT) 2022.1.0 20220316`.

 See the [issues](https://github.com/zaikun/infnan/issues) for details.
-I will be very happy to hear your suggestions on how to fix it.
+I will be very happy to hear your suggestions on how to fix .